- We advise you to exercise normal safety precautions.

 Travel in forested areas in the former Yugoslav Republic of Macedonia brings the risk of exposure to tick-borne encephalitis.
 Ticks are very common in country areas and are active from spring to autumn.

 Water-borne, food-borne and other infectious diseases (including hepatitis, measles, and brucellosis) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
 We recommend that you avoid raw and undercooked food, and avoid unpasteurised dairy products.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 In rural areas it is recommended that all drinking water be boiled or that you drink bottled water.